tsarxan/roblox-util-list/README.md

 There is currently no way to purchase a license for **Synapse X** currently.

+To access their website plese go to here: https://synapsesoftworks.llc/ and https://x.synapse.to/

 #### Misc Information

+The known developers of Synapse X currently was 3dsboy08, brack4712, Louka, DefCon42, and Eternal.

 This is the former names for Synapse X
 | Former Names | Year |